XiaoyuXU1/Continuous_unlearning_dataset/README.md

 2. **Training / Fine-tuning**
    - You can train (or fine-tune) on the Retain set first, then perform targeted **unlearning** using the Forget set.
 Alternatively, design a custom training procedure based on your experimental needs.

-3. **Evaluation**
-   - Evaluate the model on various metrics such as token frequency, text quality, and inference results after “forgetting.”
-Compare these results against the initial model or a version trained without unlearning.

 ---